chrisgilbertjr/spring/README.md

 A lightweight 2D rigid body physics engine for games.

 # About:
 Spring game dynamics is a small small physics engine used to simulate rigid bodies in 2D.
-Its written in C, and compiles on MSVC13 at the moment (linux builds are in the works, check back soon).
+Its written in C, and will have builds for multiple platforms.
+I hope you find something useful or at least have some fun with spring!

 # Features:
 * Circle, convex polygon, and line segment collision primitives.